-By connecting with customers deeper, businesses can create loyalty and brand equity that will help them succeed in the long term.
+By connecting with customers deeper, businesses can create loyalty and brand equity to help them succeed in the long term.
 Integrated Marketing Communication is essential for any business that wants to stay ahead of the curve.

-Integrated marketing communication is a holistic marketing approach that considers all aspects of a company’s customer communication.
+Integrated marketing communication is a holistic approach considering all aspects of a company’s customer communication.